 current and future medical expenses: You are entitled to having all of your medical expenses covered concerning your injuries.
 These medical expenses will also include any future expenses you may have to complete your recovery or for continued care.

 loss of income and future earning capacity: You are entitled to receive compensation for any lost wages you have already incurred as a result of the accident.
 If you cannot return to work for a period of time, or if you cannot return at all, you are also entitled to receive compensation for your lost future wages.
 If your injury will allow you to return to work but at a lesser position, such as part-time or a less stressful position to accommodate your injuries, you are entitled to seek compensation for loss of future earning capabilities.
 In addition, if you receive any bonuses, contributions, or insurance premiums as part of your wages, you may also seek damages for losing these benefits.

 pain and suffering / mental anguish: The circumstances of your case may allow you to seek damages for pain and suffering and/or mental anguish.
 Your Melbourne truck accident attorney will discuss this option with you.

 punitive damages: In some cases, if the reason for the accident was one that is deemed intentional, willful or malicious, the court may award punitive damages.
 These damages are above and beyond any losses that you have incurred and are meant as a punishment to the responsible party.

 Don’t let another day go by without speaking with an attorney.
 A caring lawyer from Couture Law P.A. can meet you in Melbourne or Titusville, or even at your hospital bed, if necessary.
-Call today to schedule a no-obligation consultation to find out how we can help with your injury case.
+Call today to schedule a no-obligation consultation to learn how an injury lawyer in Melbourne can help with your case.